pellepelster/solidblocks/doc/content/development/naming_conventions.md

 # Metadata

-Clud resources often support metadata, which in most cases are labels in the form of key/value pairs.
+Cloud resources often support metadata, which in most cases are labels in the form of key/value pairs.
 Following established K8S standards for labeling, the following best practices are a good starting point for choosing label names:

 * Valid label keys have two segments: an optional prefix and name, separated by a slash (/).
 * The name segment is required and must be 63 characters or less, beginning and ending with an alphanumeric